expo/expo/docs/pages/versions/v32.0.0/workflow/publishing.md

 those to a CDN.
 You’ll get a link like [https://exp.host/@ccheever/an-example](https://exp.host/@ccheever/an-example) that anyone can load your project from.

+If you haven't optimized your assets yet you will be prompted and asked if you'd like to do so when you run `expo publish`.
+This has the same effect as running `expo optimize` and will compress all of the PNGs and JPGs in your project.

 Any time you want to deploy an update, hit publish again and a new version will be available immediately to your users the next time they open it.